b0re3b/projectchechkers/README.md

-# Main priject and threads
+# Main project and threads

 All program code files are in the repository(https://github.com/b0re3b/projectchechkers), also you can check previous documentation and compare it (https://b0re3b.github.io/projectchechkers/)